zaki-ananda/DigitalCompass/README.md

 # 🧭 DIGITAL COMPASS
 ```
-This project to be one of the requirements for the Physical Cyber System Practicum class completion in Department of Computer Engineering,  University of Indonesia
+This project to be one of the requirements for the Physical Cyber System Practicum Class completion in Department of Computer Engineering,  University of Indonesia
 ```

 ## About the project

-The digital compass is made with assembly language in AVR using an MPU-9250 sensor and displaying the coordinate results at the form of tesla units onto an OLED display.
+The digital compass is made with assembly language in AVR using an MPU-9250 sensor and displaying the results onto an OLED display.
 This program is designed by Group A3 which consists of :

 - Zaki Ananda - 2106705474
 - Zulfikar Hadzalic - 2106636224